 No discussion of modern-day marketing would be complete without looking at the huge impact of data.
 This is particularly the case with the healthcare industry, where data security is at a premium - but data analytics can also produce exceptional results for healthcare software marketing.

-Analysis of the behavior of your web users can help tell you what content is working best, and how to keep people coming back to your site; analysis of your sales portal can help you optimize the site and avoid sales falling through at the last hurdle.
+Analysis of the behavior of your web users can help tell you what healthcare marketing content is working best, and how to keep people coming back to your site; analysis of your sales portal can help you optimize the site and avoid sales falling through at the last hurdle.

 Taking a more advanced approach, intent data analysis can help your sales team connect with prospects at an earlier stage of the buying cycle, by tracking surges in research into healthcare SaaS solutions by your target prospects which would suggest an intent to purchase a solution.
-Market data can be used to create highly targeted content campaigns, using behavioral analytics to provide content at exactly the moment the customer is ready to buy.
+Healthcare marketing data can be used to create highly targeted content campaigns, using behavioral analytics to provide content at exactly the moment the customer is ready to buy.
 In the words of James Miller of Collaborative Marketing Solutions:

 “If you’re not incorporating the richest data sets for hyper targeting and predicting behavior, you’ll be dust.
 Stop wasting time and money hoping you’re found.
 Your spend can have greater impact when you market to people you know are an ideal fit and interested, or even ready to buy!”